TJulesL/SHA512-Encryption/README.md

 This is a project that uses Feistel network and the SHA3-512 hash function to encrypt data.
 You may ask yourself what a one-way hash function would be able to do in a two-way encryption algorithm.

 A feistel network is designed so that you have a function *f* that does not have to be reversible.
-One good example of a non reversible algorithm is a hash function.
+There are many encryption algorithms that still use the feistel cipher to this day like DES (obsolete due to small key size), Twofish, Blowfish etc.  One good example of a non reversible algorithm is a hash function.
 Here is an example of a feistel network :

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fa/Feistel_cipher_diagram_en.svg/410px-Feistel_cipher_diagram_en.svg.png)